-Phase II of the National Cohesive Wildland Fire Management Strategy has drawn to a close and transition to Phase III under way.
-Groups involved in Phase III include the WFLC, WFEC, CSSC, NSAT, RSCs, Working Groups, and many other stakeholders.
-The objectives, outcomes, and timeline for completing Phase III and moving toward implementation and revision of the Cohesive Strategy are detailed in this section.
-It is important to understand that the completion of each phase Cohesive Strategy is a separate milestone and that the Cohesive Strategy is a national, iterative process that will continue into the future.
+Phase II of the National Cohesive Wildland Fire Management Strategy has drawn to a close and preparation for Phase III has begun.
+Groups involved in Phase III will include yet not be limited to: WFLC, WFEC, CSSC, NSAT, RSCs, and Working Groups.
+In this section, we present objectives, desired outcomes, and a proposed timeline for completing Phase III and moving toward implementation and revision of the Cohesive Strategy.

+Objectives
-A national trade-off analysis will be completed in Phase III.
-The analysis will be a science-based risk assessment that identifies a range of alternatives that:

-- Point toward an effective path to achieving the national goals and regional objectives and reducing risk, - Leverage regional values and investments, - Explore the full decision space available to national and regional stakeholders, and - Articulate national trade-offs among alternative activities and priorities associated with alternatives.

-The Phase III report will summarize the national trade-off analysis and identify steps necessary to move toward the national goals identified in Phase I.
+- (1) Complete a national trade-off analysis that uses science-based risk assessment to identify a range of alternatives that: - a.
+Point toward an effective path toward achieving the national goals and regional objectives and reducing risk, - b.
+Leverage regional values and investments, - c.
+Explore the full decision space available to national and regional stakeholders, and - d.
+Articulate national trade-offs among alternative activities and priorities associated with alternatives. - (2) Summarize the national trade-off analysis and identify next steps in a final Phase III report. - (3) Engage stakeholders in the crafting and updating of the national trade-off analysis and Phase III report. - (4) Assign responsibility for implementation of regional and national priority actions. - (5) Establish a 5-year review process that makes use of adaptive management principles to determine where goals and objectives are being met and make adjustments as necessary to achieve the national goals and reduce risk.
+Fully articulate the Cohesive Strategy as an ongoing, iterative process to develop and explore alternatives.

-It is important to note that the activities in 2012 constitute a framework and not a finished product.
-The process of soliciting and incorporating stakeholder feedback to the models and strategies will take time.
-Implementation of strategies identified in Phase III will set the stage for future work, but it is anticipated that work on the regional activities will begin before the end of Phase III, as will work to set up for the next iteration of the Cohesive Strategy.
+Outcomes

 At the conclusion of Phase III, the Cohesive Strategy:

 - (1) Is accepted as a holistic national wildland fire management framework one that links resilient landscapes to fire-adapted communities, and wildfire response, rather than considering them separately. - (2) Develops a shared understanding based in science of how to most effectively invest limited energy and resources in achieving the national goals and reducing risk. - (3) Recognizes that organizations and communities are changing the way they do business.
-Collaboration will lead to better landscape decisions that connect land management priorities and leverage resources. - (4) Documents the need for and assigns responsibility for developing a thorough implementation plan that identifies concrete actions that can be taken toward achieving national goals and regional objectives. - (5) Is positioned to integrate into all land and fire management plans within and among agencies, organizations, and non-governmental entities in a way that encourages the most effective reduction of wildland fire risk to wildlife, forest management, watersheds, airsheds, and other resources and values.

-- (6) Supports the development of instruments, models, and/or systems to scientifically and programmatically measure progress toward the national goals using the regional objectives and performance measures. - (7) Clearly articulates wildland fire governance, roles, and responsibilities. - (8) Facilitates individual and community acceptance of and action upon their responsibility to prepare their properties for wildfire. - (9) Will reduce risks in fire-adapted communities and to firefighters and the public, and will begin movement toward a more sustainable and resilient landscape. - (10) Will include agreed-upon performance measures that meet the needs of the entire wildland fire management community. - (11)Recognizes that fire is everyone's problem.
-Future discussions will include collaboration with non-traditional partners. - (12) Establishes a 5-year review process that makes use of adaptive management principles to determine where goals and objectives are being met, and make adjustments as necessary to achieve the national goals and reduce risk. - (13) Fully articulates the Cohesive Strategy as an ongoing, iterative process to develop and explore alternatives.
+Collaboration will lead to better landscape decisions that connect land management priorities and leverage resources. - (4) Documents the need for and assigns responsibility for developing a thorough implementation plan that identifies concrete actions to be taken toward achieving national goals and regional objectives. - (5) Is positioned to integrate into all land and fire management plans within and among agencies, organizations, and non-governmental entities in a way that encourages the most effective reduction of wildland fire risk to wildlife, forest management, watersheds, airsheds, and other resources and values. - (6) Supports the development of instruments, models, and/or systems to scientifically and programmatically measure progress toward the national goals using the regional objectives and performance measures. - (7) Clearly articulates wildland fire governance, roles, and responsibilities. - (8) Facilitates individual and community acceptance of and action upon their responsibility to prepare their properties for wildfire. - (9) Will reduce risks in fire-adapted communities and to firefighters and the public, and will begin movement toward a more sustainable and resilient landscape. - (10) Will include agreed upon performance measures that meet the needs of the entire wildland fire management community. - (11)Recognizes that fire is everyone's problem.
+Future discussions will include collaboration with non-traditional partners.